Harmonicity and invariance on slices of the Boolean cube

 While Theorem~\ref{thm:invariance_intro} cannot hold for arbitrary multilinear polynomials, we are able to recover a similar theorem for such polynomials by considering the distribution of $f$ on several coupled slices at once; see Theorem~\ref{thm:interpolation-2} and its corollaries.

-\paragraph*{Between representation theory and probability} An interesting aspect of our work is the interplay between the $L_2$ theory of the slice and probabilistic arguments based on coupling.
-The $L_2$ theory of the slice, which was developed by Dunkl~\cite{Dunkl76,Dunkl79}, is intimately related to representations of $S_n$.
+\paragraph*{Between representation theory and probability} An interesting aspect of our work is the interplay between the $L_2$ theory of the slice and probabilistic arguments based on coupling.\footnote{The informal term ``$L_2$ theory'' refers to studying functions via $L_2$ norms and inner products.
+For example, Fourier analysis is an $L_2$ theory, since its central concept is the Fourier basis, which is an orthonormal basis with respect to a given inner product.
+In contrast, total variation distance, which is inherently related to coupling, is an $L_1$ concept.} The $L_2$ theory of the slice, which was developed by Dunkl~\cite{Dunkl76,Dunkl79}, is intimately related to representations of $S_n$.
 In Section~\ref{sec:harmonic} we provide an elementary and self-contained approach to this theory.
 The $L_2$ theory is used to control the norm of low-degree harmonic functions with respect to several different measures, in particular by using a two-sided Poincar\'e inequality.
 This, in turn, allows us to introduce the main probabilistic argument.

 \paragraph*{Novel proof ingredients} The basic idea of the proof is to use the coupling method by showing that the distribution of $f$ on different slices of the cube is almost identical, as long as the slices are of distance at most roughly $\sqrt{n}$ (here the distance between the $k$th slice and the $\ell$th slice is $|k-\ell|$).
 In fact, for our proof to work we crucially need to allow distances which are somewhat larger than $\sqrt{n}$.